The Suffering: Ties That Bind: Story

 In Eastern, Torque encounters a dying member of Blackmore's gang, who says "the things you did in here.
 I mean, you sure made your mark, but why would you hire someone to..."
 With that, the lights go out, and when they turn back on, the man is dead.
 Torque is contacted by Miles, who angrily tells him "how long it's been man?
 How long you been making a mockery of everything?"
 He then encounters Warden Elroy (James Patrick Stuart), son of the infamous warden Raymond Elroy, who took sadistic pleasure in torturing inmates through manual labor and solitary confinement.
 Elroy tells Torque the prison has descended into chaos since the appearance of the malefactors, and asks for help in restoring order.
 He is able to convince the guards and prisoners to work together, and with Torque's help they are able to escape, although Torque remains behind.

 He meets up with Miles, who angrily says "it's been years man, years I been trying to get the straight word on Blackmore.
 And what the fuck is up with you my man?
 First I hear this, I couldn't believe, I said no way, not my man Torque.
 That cracker bleeding out in the basement, he told me what's what and he got no reason to lie.
 My brain ready to pop.
 It's too whack, nobody'd make this up.
 Nobody would never say that you..."
 However, Torque blacks out, and when he awakens, Miles is dead.
 Blackmore then contacts Torque, telling him to come to the drowning pool beneath the prison's factory.
 As Torque heads there, he is attacked by Foundation soldiers backed up by a helicopter piloted by Jordan, who was lying about her men betraying her.
 Torque defeats the soldiers and kills Jordan.

 In the drowning pool, Killjoy, Copperfield and The Creeper assess Torque's moral actions.
 Torque fights and defeats Copperfield.
 However, Blackmore leaves, compelling Torque to follow him.
 They return to where Torque grew up; Garvey Children's Home.
 Inside, Torque remembers meeting Blackmore for the first time.
 However, in his memory, Blackmore is an adult, Torque is a child, and none of the staff can see or hear Blackmore.
 Blackmore then confronts Torque, telling him that the ties that bind them can never be cut.
 Torque realizes the truth - Blackmore is not real, but is actually Torque's alter ego, having first appeared as an imaginary friend when Torque was a child.
 When Torque blacks out, Blackmore's personality takes over, but now, Blackmore wants to be in control all the time; "we've only got the one body, and I'm tired of sharing."
 He transforms into a monster, and he and Torque fight, with Torque defeating him.
-Blackmore disappears, and Torque is approached by Carmen, who tells him "I never want us to be apart again."
+Blackmore disappears, and, if the game began with good morality, Torque is approached by Carmen, who tells him, "I never want us to be apart again."